 How much money do content creators make?

-The truth is, there’s no one-size-fits-all answer to this question.
-How much a content creator makes is dependent on several factors, including the size of their following, their engagement rate, what platform they use, and their number of revenue streams.
+There’s no one-size-fits-all answer to this question.
+How much a content creator makes depends on several factors, including the size of their following, their engagement rate, what platform they use, and their number of revenue streams.
 But don’t get us wrong here — you don’t need to have a massive following to make a lot of money.
 Plenty of content creators with smaller audiences make a living from their content.

 Ultimately, it depends on what type of revenue streams (and how many) a content creator relies on for their income.
 Different revenue streams include brand sponsorships, affiliate marketing, AdSense revenue, selling digital products like ebooks or online courses, or selling merch.